fbeline/fsm-clj/doc/documentation.md

 #### Guard

-Guard is a function responsible to determine if a state should change or not.
+Guard is responsible to determine if a state should change or not.

 Supposing that the minimum coin value to unlock the turnstile should be 50.